- IB

 Assign ranks to the hours of training and performance ratings, accounting for equal ratings.

-Calculate Spearman's rank correlation coefficient for hours of training and performance ratings. marks]
+Calculate Spearman's rank correlation coefficient for hours of training and performance ratings.

 Sketch a scatter graph of the ranks, labeling the axes appropriately.

-The researcher calculates Pearson's product-moment correlation coefficient as -0.623 .
-Explain why this may not be appropriate for this data.
+The researcher calculates Pearson's product-moment correlation coefficient for the original data as .
+Explain why Spearman's rank correlation coefficient might be preferred in some research scenarios over Pearson's.

-Conduct a hypothesis test at the significance level to determine if there is a correlation between hours of training and performance ratings, using the Spearman's rank correlation coefficient.
+Conduct a hypothesis test at the significance level to determine if there is a negative correlation between hours of training and performance ratings, using the Spearman's rank correlation coefficient.
 State the null and alternative hypotheses, the critical value, and the conclusion.

 The job satisfaction scores for employees A to J are , respectively.
 Calculate Spearman's rank correlation coefficient for job satisfaction and performance ratings.